-In terms of dividend growth, the company's current annualized dividend of $1.08 is up 3.8% from last year.
-In the past five-year period, Aflac has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.68%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Aflac's current payout ratio is 25%.
-This means it paid out 25% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.08 is up 3.8% from last year.
+Aflac has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 8.21%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Aflac's current payout ratio is 25%, meaning it paid out 25% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for AFL for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $4.22 per share, which represents a year-over-year growth rate of 1.44%.
+The Zacks Consensus Estimate for 2019 is $4.30 per share, with earnings expected to increase 3.37% from the year ago period.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, AFL presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+That said, they can take comfort from the fact that AFL is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report